 A copy of the proposed consent order, which will not be final until approved by the court, can be found at:http://files.consumerfinance.gov/f/201311_cfpb_proposed-final-order_castle-cooke.pdf

 A copy of the complaint filed in July can be found at: http://www.consumerfinance.gov/f/201307_cfpb_complaint_Castle-and-Cooke-Complaint.pdf

 For more information about OnlineEd, their mortgage loan originator compliance training program and education compliance management system, please visit www.InlineEd.com, www.onlineed.com, or contact Joseph Mikkelson at 1.866.519.9597.

-All information contained in this posting is deemed correct as of the date of publication, but is not guaranteed by the author and may have been obtained by third-party sources.
-Due to the fluid nature of the subject matter, regulations, requirements and laws, prices and all other information may or may not be correct in the future and should be verified if cited, shared or otherwise republished.
+This article was published on November 7, 2013.
+All information contained in this posting is deemed correct and current as of this date, but is not guaranteed by the author and was obtained by third party sources.
+Due to the fluid nature of the subject matter, regulations, requirements, laws, prices and all other information may or may not be correct in the future and should be verified if cited, shared or otherwise republished.